By: Marilyn L. Davis

 As the editor-in-chief at the two sites, there’s always a new submission to read or edit, stats to check, quotes that are pertinent to the post, or images to find.

-Sometimes those tasks don’t feel as productive as they are time-consuming without necessarily resulting in a published post.
+Sometimes those tasks don’t feel as productive as time-consuming without necessarily resulting in a published post.
 When I reduce my ‘to-do’ list to ‘publishing,’ I don’t feel like I’ve done much.

 Missions accomplished – even without publishing.